cisco-apjc-cloud-se/terraform-dcnm-acl/README.md

 * Prefix lists
 * Route-maps

+*Note:* Please be careful in the use of `switch_freeform` template instances  These should be used when no other options for freefrom configuration exists.
+There are already options in NDFC for freeform configuration at the following locations and these should be used instead if appropriate:
+- Fabric (All Leaf role switches, All Spine role switches, All ToR role switches)
+- Interfaces (inc. vPC interfaces)
+- VRFs (per VRF attachment/switch, not for all switches/attachments)
+- VRF-lite Peering/Link Templates (both source & destination switches)
+- Networks (per Network attachmen/switch, not for all networks/attachments)

+## Usage Examples
 The example code belows shows various options for using this module to deploy an ACL across selected switches.
 For more details please see the example Terraform code that uses in this module in the `example` directory.

 ```hcl